giaangvu/giaangvu.github.io/index.md

 # About Me

-My name is Giang (he/him/his), an MA Statistics student graduating in December 2022 from University of Pittsburgh.
+My name is Giang (he/him/his), an M.A.
+Statistics student graduating in December 2022 from University of Pittsburgh.
 I'm actively seeking employment opportunities in data science for 2023 around the Pittsburgh area and beyond.

-With a B.A. in Economics from Colorado State University, combined with research and industry experiences working with both financial and clinical data, I'm a very versatile data analyst with a strong statistical and mathematical foundation.
+After obtaining an B.A. in Economics from Colorado State University and Foreign Trade University, I became a data analyst working in the finance/banking sector in Hanoi, and decided to go to graduate school to improve my statistical and mathematical foundation.
+With research and industry experiences working with both financial and clinical data, I believe I'm a very versatile data analyst.

 I have three year of experience with R, 8-month industry experience with MySQL, and familiarity with Python, Minitab, SAS, STATA, and Matlab.